narasimhavuppala/Spring-boot-crud-step-by-step/README.md

     - usage of tab

 # Reading Properties Files inside the progra
 	- Environment env; //for Multiple Properties
 	- @Value("property.name) for single property

+# Bean Validation
+    - use @ Valid wherever it needs to be validated
+    - @NotNull
+    - @Email
+	- @Min
+	- @Max
+	- @Size
+	- @Past/@Future
+	- @Negative/@Positive
+    - usage of tab